apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/beaa_float_answers.md

-### Ya its same as in other languages and Math.
+### Yes, its same as in other languages and Math.
 - 1.11
 - 58.2345
-- 1_000_000.567

-Yes we can use underscores here also to improve readability.
+- 1_000_000.567 (Yes we can use underscores here also to improve readability.)